 The Play Store has a vast collection of official Android TV apps, games, many music streaming apps, and games are worth a shot.

 Finally, come into the sound, the device has a 24 watts sound output with Dolby audio support.
 Many apps such as Netflix prime videos Eros now support it.

 So how does this sound?
 Well, it doesn’t disappoint.
 It gets deafening, the bass is decent, and it’s not the most vital point.
 You can hear the thump but get quite muffled with the highs.

 The mids and highs are sharp overall it’s perfect for your TV video experience.
 This sounds quite decent.
 If you want to connect an external soundbar or home theater system, you have the optical and HDMI app for digital output, which is a big plus.

 Bluetooth is also on board, so you can connect your favorite Bluetooth headphones and enjoy.
 Like wired headphones, don’t worry; even a 3.5 headphone jack is available, easy plug and play want.

 Coming into the performance, it’s far better than expected, Smooth, and barely any lag.
-I didn’t experience any app crash or reboot in the past ten days of use, Only disappoint with this internal storage.
+I didn’t experience any app crash or reboot in the past ten days of use; I only disappoint this internal storage.

-The device comes with 8 GB, but usable is just 4.6 GB.
+The device comes with 8 GB, but its use is just 4.6 GB.
 It should be enough for 5-7 apps, but you would be struggling for space if one game like Asphalt 8.

 So finally I can say it’s a suitable device for the price.
 Deep blacks bright, vivid colors Android TV 9 google apps Netflix Amazon Prime chrome cast great sound and Bluetooth.
 The only thing that lacks is the Google Voice Search which is very subjective.